halogen displacement reactions header

 Displacing bromine from a solution

 In the example shown in the image below we again have 2 halogens on the reactants side of the equation; these are bromine; in the form of bromide ions from the sodium bromide solution and chlorine from chlorine water.
 Since chlorine is more reactive than bromine it will displace the bromide ion from the sodium bromide solution, the bromide will be kicked out of solution and most of it will dissolve in the cyclohexane layer, turning it red/brown.
-Some bromine will also dissolve in the aqueous sodium chloride layer turning it a pale yellow colour.
+However some bromine will also dissolve in the aqueous sodium chloride layer turning it a pale yellow colour.

 Halogen displacement reaction, chlorine displacing bromide ions from a solution of sodium bromide to form bromine and a sodium chloride solution